smithy-lang/smithy/docs/source/1.0/spec/aws/aws-ec2-query-protocol.rst

       - Description
     * - :ref:`cors <cors-trait>`
       - Indicates that the service supports CORS.
+    * - :ref:`endpoint <endpoint-trait>`
+      - Configures a custom operation endpoint.
+    * - :ref:`hostLabel <hostLabel-trait>`
+      - Binds a top-level operation input structure member to a label in the hostPrefix of an endpoint trait.
     * - :ref:`ec2QueryName <xmlName-trait>`
       - By default, the form-urlencoded key segments used in serialized structures are the same as a structure member name.
 The ``ec2QueryName``